-4 CHAPTER IV: AFFECTED ENVIRONMENT - PINK SALMON ASSESSMENT
+CHAPTER IV: AFFECTED ENVIRONMENT - PINK SALMON ASSESSMENT

 Two major runs comprise the pink salmon population available to Council fisheries during odd-numbered years: the Puget Sound run, and the Fraser River (British Columbia) run, the latter is the more abundant of the two.
-The 2019 pink salmon run size forecasts were 608,388 for Puget Sound and 5.02 million for Fraser River.
-The actual 2019 run sizes were 2,941,648 in Puget Sound and 8,858,200 in Fraser River.
-The 2021 pink salmon run size forecasts were 2,925,681 for the Puget Sound and 3,009,000 for the Fraser River (Table IV-1).
-The actual 2021 run size was 8,105,000 in the Fraser River.
-The 2021 Puget Sound run size is unavailable.
+The 2021 pink salmon run size forecasts were 2,925,681 for the Puget Sound and 3,009,000 for the Fraser River.
+The actual 2021 run size was 8,105,000 in the Fraser River and 3,771,032 in Puget Sound.